Fisher Funds TWO KiwiSaver Scheme for Employees

 Employees can contribute either 3%, 4%, 6%, 8% or 10% of their gross salary or wages.
 These amounts are deducted by their employer as part of the PAYE process and paid to Inland Revenue who pass them onto the relevant KiwiSaver provider.
 Employees can also make voluntary payments over and above their regular contributions by contributing directly to the Fisher Funds TWO KiwiSaver Scheme.

 1 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
 During the 5 year minimum membership period you are entitled to the Government contribution, and compulsory employer contributions if you are contributing from your wages or salary.
-From 1 April 2020 you can opt out of this requirement and if you are aged 65 or over make a partial or full withdrawal, however if you do so you will forego your entitlement to the Government contribution and compulsory employer contributions.
+Once you’ve reached the age of 65 you can opt out of this requirement and make a partial or full withdrawal, however if you do so you will forego your entitlement to the Government contribution and compulsory employer contributions.